Cell-El. The ASD, Bio-marker, Stem Cell Connection

 The diagnostic test involves drawing about 5 cc of venous blood and this standard procedure has minimal risk.

-We look forward to your participation in the Cell-El diagnostic test and future therapy options.
-Please read the information below and fill out the appropriate form.
+We look forward to your participation in the Cell-El diagnostic study.
+Please read the information below regarding the inclusion and exclusion criteria for the following cohorts: Infants and their mothers and Stem Cell Therapy (SCT).
+Then please fill out the appropriate form.

-- Children that have been treated with systemic steroids or have undergone immune suppression treatment over the last 6 months.
+- For both cohorts: Child and/or mother that have been treated with systemic steroids or have undergone immune suppression treatment within the last 6 months

-- Children diagnosed with severe infectious diseases or sepsis over the last 6 months.
+- Child and/or mother diagnosed with severe infectious diseases or sepsis over the last 6 months

-- Children with ASD treated for a severe convulsive disorder.
+- Child with ASD treated for a severe convulsive disorder

 Read our research and peer reviewed articles.
 For any additional questions, please fill out the form below